awsdocs/aws-php-developers-guide/doc_source/guide_credentials_provider.md

 ## Built\-In Providers in the SDK<a name="built-in-providers-in-the-sdk"></a>

 The SDK provides several built\-in providers that you can combine with any custom providers\.
+For more information on configuring the standardized providers and the credential provider chain in AWS SDKs, see [Standardized credential providers](https://docs.aws.amazon.com/sdkref/latest/guide/standardized-credentials.html) in the *AWS SDKs and Tools Reference Guide*\.

 **Important**
 Credential providers are invoked every time an API operation is performed\.
 If loading credentials is an expensive task \(e\.g\., loading from disk or a network resource\), or if credentials are not cached by your provider, consider wrapping your credential provider in an `Aws\Credentials\CredentialProvider::memoize` function\.
 The default credential provider used by the SDK is automatically memoized\.